SPINNING FISHING COMBOS

 The G.Loomis GCX Bass Spinning Rod is built with the quality and craftsmanship that G.Loomis is known for.

 These spinning rods are handcrafted in Woodland, Washington.
-The new G. Loomis GCX Spinning Rod
+The new G. Loomis GCX Spinning Rod features

-lightweight, and they help to minimize line tangles and maximize casting efficiency.
+help to minimize line tangles and maximize casting efficiency.

 SPINNING FISHING REELS